Iran's unrelenting attacks on Mideast shipping and energy infrastructure send oil prices soaring

 An Israeli strike hit a car Thursday in Ramlet al-Bayda, a major seaside tourist area of Beirut where dozens of displaced people have been sheltering.
 Eight people were killed and 31 others were wounded, the Lebanese Health Ministry said.
 The Israeli military press office told The Associated Press it was “not aware” of a strike at that location.

-In Aramoun, a town about 10 kilometers (six miles) south of Beirut, another three people were killed and a child was wounded in another early Israeli attack.
+In Aramoun, a town about 10 kilometers (6 miles) south of Beirut, another three people were killed and a child was wounded in another early Israeli attack.

+In Tehran, security force checkpoints came under attack for the first time on Wednesday night, the semiofficial Fars news agency reported.
+At least 10 people were killed in the suspected drone assaults.

+Israel and the U.S. military’s Central Command did not immediately respond to requests for comment over whether they were behind the attacks.

 At least 634 people have been killed in Lebanon since the latest fighting began, the Lebanese Health Ministry said Wednesday.